BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_02.md

 !enc(4, ["Cave", "Fishing", "Rock Smash"], ["Old"])

+Take the time to catch a spare Barboach.
+Grab it from the PC and take it to the lad on the west side of Route 2, who will perform and in-game trade with you in exchange for **Pidove (Aevian)**!

 Go left.
 Two tiles down and one left from the lady hides a *Nugget*.
 To the left and pick up the *Quiet Mint*, and the *Mineral Ball* hidden in the bottom right part of the nearby cart.
 Down from here, the divot in the wall contains a hidden *Green Shard*.

 Head to the right, and downstairs.
 This is a new area technically with different encounters.